 Fuel-efficient tires can save you a bundle at the gas pump.
-If you'd like to see exactly how much you could save by switching to fuel-efficient tires, check out our fuel savings calculator page.
 For more tips to save gas utilizing your tires, see the list below:

 - Switching to fuel-efficient Assurance® Fuel Max® tires with low rolling resistance can help you use less gas.
 The fuel-saving tread compound provides low rolling resistance, reducing energy to help save up to 2,600 mi./4,000 km worth of gas over the life of four tires.1